 Now we must continue our walk in order to discover the other beauties of this area.
 First, let’s grab a bite to eat, so we’ll take a 20-minute walk to Place du Luxembourg, home to many small restaurants, bars, beer houses and cafeterias as far as the eye can see.

 If you are curious to meet the workers of the neighbourhood, sit yourself down at a table in one of the wonderful cafes adorning the square, which dates back to the 19th century.
-Behind you is the imposing glass wall of the Parliament, in front of which is a sample of Europe, people of all nationalities conversing in two or three different languages.
+Behind you is the imposing glass wall of the European Parliament, in front of which is a sample of Europe, people of all nationalities conversing in two or three different languages.
 This is an impressive sight when seen first hand!

 Let’s continue our journey to Rue Wiertz 60, to the distinguished Parliament.
 If time permits, do visit.
 Besides this building, you can also see the Parlamentarium, the largest visitor’s centre in Europe.
 This is where decisions and policies that influence our lives in a new and dynamic way are made.
 Among the attractions is a 360° screen with which you can see the chamber of Parliament, take an interactive virtual tour of Europe to learn more about the member states and read messages left by Members of the European Parliament on a video wall.
 Entrance is free and the centre provides guides in 23 languages.